-10 Platform regulation
+Platform regulation

-Is there specific legislation or regulation in place, and have there been any enforcement initiatives, relating to digital platforms?
+10 Is there specific legislation or regulation in place, and have there been any enforcement initiatives relating to digital platforms?

-Other than Part 8 of the Broadcasting Act 2009, which provides for digital broadcasting and the associated migration from analogue television, no legislation or guidelines have been introduced in Ireland in relation to digital platforms to date.
+Other than Part 8 of the Broadcasting Act 2009, which provides for digital broadcasting and the associated migration from analogue television, no legislation or guidelines have been introduced in Ireland in relation to digital platforms to date and there have been no enforcement initiatives to date.
 To the extent that a digital platform provides an ECS or ECN (or both), it would be subject to the authorisation regime set out in the Authorisation Regulations, which confers a general right to provide ECN or ECS (or both) subject to certain conditions.

-11 Next-Generation-Access (NGA) networks
+Next-Generation-Access (NGA) networks

-Are there specific regulatory obligations applicable to NGA networks?
+11 Are there specific regulatory obligations applicable to NGA networks?
 Is there a government financial scheme to promote basic broadband or NGA broadband penetration?